inlets/inlets-operator/README.md

 This solution is for users who want to gain incoming network access (ingress) to their private Kubernetes clusters running on their laptops, VMs, within a Docker container, on-premises, or behind NAT.
 The cost of the LoadBalancer with a IaaS like DigitalOcean is around 5 USD / mo, which is 10 USD cheaper than an AWS ELB or GCP LoadBalancer.

-Whilst 5 USD is cheaper than a "Cloud Load Balancer", this tool is for users who cannot get incoming ingress, not for saving money on public cloud.
+Whilst 5 USD is cheaper than a "Cloud Load Balancer", this tool is for users who cannot get incoming connections due to their network configuration, not for saving money vs. public cloud.

 ## Status and backlog

 This version of the inlets-operator is a early proof-of-concept, but it builds upon inlets, which is stable and widely used.

-Backlog:
+Backlog completed:
 - [x] Provision VMs/exit-nodes on public cloud
 - [x] Provision to [Packet.com](https://packet.com)
 - [x] Provision to DigitalOcean
 - [x] Automatically update Service type LoadBalancer with a public IP
-- [x] Tunnel `http` traffic
+- [x] Tunnel L7 `http` traffic
 - [x] In-cluster Role, Dockerfile and YAML files
 - [x] Raspberry Pi / armhf build and YAML file
+- [ ] Ignore Services with `dev.inlets.manage: false` annotation

+Backlog pending:
+- [ ] Garbage collect hosts when CRD is deleted
 - [ ] CI with Travis (use openfaas-incubator/openfaas-operator as a sample)
-- [ ] ARM64 (Graviton/Odroid/Packet.com) build and YAML file
+- [ ] ARM64 (Graviton/Odroid/Packet.com) Dockerfile/build and K8s YAML files
 - [ ] Automate `wss://` for control-port
 - [ ] Move control-port and `/tunnel` endpoint to high port i.e. `31111`
-- [ ] Garbage collect hosts when CRD is deleted
 - [ ] Provision to EC2
 - [ ] Provision to GCP
 - [ ] Tunnel any `tcp` traffic (using `inlets-pro`)